TomDemeranville/orcid-update-java/README.md

 Boilerplate Guice DI classes, taken from the RESTlet org.restlet.ext.guice incubator project.

 ###uk.bl.odin.schema.orcid.messages.onepointone
 JAXB generated XML bindings for the ORCID v1.1 xml message schema.
 Generated with Java 1.6 and is JVM version specific.
 For other JVM versions it may need regenerating.
-Note GAE only supports Java 1.6.

 ##Other info
 Build based on GAE maven archetype